 Never forget the “overpopulation” issue in which if your rabbit is castrated he will no longer be able to contribute with his offspring.
 Altered rabbits, especially males, are safer around other animals because without the sexual hormones they will no longer exhibit aggressive behaviors.

-When is the right time for rabbit castration?
+When is the right time for rabbit neuter or castration?